CodersOfTheNight/verata/docs/usage.rst

 following query can be used to retrieve "Link2": div[class="menu"]/a{1}
 where "a{1}" indicates that we want to retrieve all links, and get 2nd link from that array

+To select concrete data from element, attribute selector can be used.
+Notation starts with a '.' followed by attribute name (eg. href, class, src etc.)
+Retrieving concrete link would look like: div[class="menu"]/a{1}.href